 Catholic Identity and Ethics Reviews (CIER)

-Through its Catholic Identity and Ethics Review (CIER) program, the NCBC provides comprehensive, consistent reviews of Catholic hospitals, health care systems, and nursing homes based on the USCCB’s Ethical and Religious Directives for Catholic Health Care Services (ERDs).
+Through its Catholic Identity and Ethics Review (CIER) program, The NCBC provides comprehensive, consistent reviews of Catholic hospitals, health care systems, and nursing homes based on the USCCB’s Ethical and Religious Directives for Catholic Health Care Services (ERDs).

 The need to better define and strengthen Catholic identity in health care has never been greater.
 Care for the ill, injured, and dying is an essential ministry of the Church, yet progress in health care has brought not only benefits but also unprecedented challenges: vast technological powers, increased financial costs, demands of activists, and waves of laws, rules, and regulations—some diametrically opposed to Catholic beliefs and moral teachings.